-It is commonplace for companies to insure themselves against unforeseen risks but they often overlook the ability to protect against financial loss through a customer’s insolvency or default.
+It is commonplace for companies to insure themselves against the many unforeseen risks in their business, but they often overlook, or are unaware of, the need to protect against financial loss through a customer’s insolvency or non-payment.
 Like most insurance cover, it comes down to peace of mind.

 What effect is the current economic climate having?

-The pandemic has created a range of operational and financial issues for businesses worldwide; organisations need to look at what risks the current climate has left them exposed to.
+The pandemic, Brexit, and the war in Ukraine have had a negative impact on credit risk and created a range of operational and financial issues for businesses worldwide; organisations need to look at what risks the current climate has left them exposed to.

 How can you reduce the risk to your business from customers’ insolvency or payment default?

-One solution would be to consider a credit insurance policy which can replace the cash lost through insolvency and payment default, thus minimising the detrimental impact this can have on businesses.
+One solution would be to consider a credit insurance policy which can replace the cash lost through insolvency and non-payment, thus minimising the detrimental impact this can have on cashflow.
+Credit insurance policyholders also have access to expert advice to assist with setting credit limits, and the insurer will also monitor the ongoing risk profile of a customer you have extended credit to.

-Our team of experts can offer advice on how you can mitigate credit risk through insurance and focus on working with strong, creditworthy customers.
+Our team of experts can offer advice on how to mitigate credit risk through insurance and focus on working with strong, creditworthy customers.
 We can also review existing credit insurance arrangements to check that they are appropriate for your needs.

 Contact the team on 01223 324233 to have an initial conversation.